AlexKushin/AtiperaTestAssignment/README.md

- <h1 align="center">Atipera Test Assignment</h1>
+⚡Project Information
 This repository contains the implementation of a REST service that, with a single request, helps find information about a user's public repositories that are not forks.
 It also provides information about the branches of each repository, including the SHA code of the latest commit.

 <h2> ⚡ Project information</h2>